-So rather than developing one single client persona (your ideal customer in a nutshell) you need to identify a range of potential client personas based on the types of homes you will be staging.
+So rather than developing one single client persona (your ideal customer in a nutshell), you need to identify a range of potential client personas based on the types of homes you will be staging.

-You need to leave the door at least halfway open for imagination to kick in without inadvertently leading prospective buyers in a design direction they don’t resonate with.
+You need to leave the door at least halfway open for the imagination to kick in without inadvertently leading prospective buyers in a design direction they don’t resonate with.

 Most of all, you need to establish your own working “wardrobe” of functional furniture and furnishings that you can then mix and match to suit the needs of different houses.

 There is no doubt this will require both knowledge of current, cutting-edge design trends as well as an appreciation for classic interior design styles.